A Guide to Travelling with the Elderly

 Before embarking on your trip, take the time to plan and prepare for the specific needs of your elderly family members.
 Consider their mobility limitations, medical conditions, and dietary requirements.
-Research and choose destinations that are senior-friendly, with accessible accommodations, transportation, and attractions.
-Make a checklist of necessary medications, medical documents, and emergency contacts.
+Research and choose destinations that are senior-friendly, with accessible accommodation, transportation, and attractions.
+Make a checklist of necessary medication, medical documents, and emergency contacts.

 consult a doctor